sidusit/smartSpotlight/README.md

 **All using a a single click. !!**

 ## Pre-requisites
-1. Install anaconda latest version https://www.anaconda.com/
+1. Download and Install anaconda latest version https://www.anaconda.com/

-2. Add anaconda scripts directory to your environment variable Eg. Add the following path - **C:\Users\sidus\Anaconda3\Scripts\** to your environment **path** variable
+2. Add anaconda scripts directory path to your *path* environment variable Eg. Find your Anaconda installed directory path and Add the following path, Example the following path *C:\Users\sidus\Anaconda3\Scripts\* to your environment *path* variable

 ## Configuration

 ### A. Change paths in configuration file

 Specify the fromDirectory and the toDirectory variable in the config.txt file
-1. fromDirectory - Should be the path to your assets directory in windows that stores the lock screen wallpapers Alternatively for fromDirectory - You could also specify path to some other folder in your system from where only widescreen wallpapers suitable for desktop needs to be copied
+1. *fromDirectory* - Should be the path to your assets directory in windows that stores the lock screen wallpapers You could also specify path to some other folder in your system from where only widescreen wallpapers suitable for desktop needs to be copied
-2. toDirectory - The directory where the appropriate widescreen spotlight wallpapers will be stored (appended with .jpg ffor sptotlight wallpapers)
+2. *toDirectory* - The directory where the appropriate widescreen spotlight wallpapers will be stored (appended with .jpg ffor sptotlight wallpapers)

 ### B. Change paths in bat files
 For *smartSpotlight_v1.bat* replace the first line with path of the directory where you have kept the smartSpotlight_v1.py file